Nataša Sirotić, BSc, BEd, MSc, PhD

-Hee jin Hyun is a new member of the Math Circles Program.
+Hee jin Hyun is a new member of the Math Potentials team.
 She has a degree in Mathematics from UBC, and just completed her B.Ed.
 Program at UBC.
 She is currently working as a TOC in the Coquitlam District and as a private tutor.
 She would like to reinvent the image of a Mathematics classroom through the use of innovative teaching methodologies and varied assessment.
 Her goal is to encourage students to take an active and engaging role in their learning by facilitating opportunities for inquiry, collaboration and reflection.
 Outside of teaching, she loves camping and travelling around the world.

 Jelena Pecelj, BSc, BEd, MEd

 Jelena graduated with B.Sc. in Math from SFU, then continued at San Jose State University, where she obtained teaching certificate.
 She taught in California for several years before moving back to Vancouver to teach a mixture of Pre-IB math, IB math and regular math courses.
 Throughout her 16 years of teaching, she has taken graduate courses in math and math education at San Jose State University and has completed M.Ed.
 Program at SFU.
 Jelena enjoys the elegance and beauty of math and hopes that her students will appreciate it as well.

 Teacher & Instructor of the Online Homework Tutorials